JeanBo/java-webapp-tomcat-aad/java-webapp-tomcat-aad/README.md

   * the assemby.xml file in the src/main/docker folder container the references to files that need to be copied from local to the docker image
   * the runCmd tags do commands on the newly created docker image
 * authenication is configured in the src/main/webapp/WEB-INF/web.xml file
-* the web.xml file refers to a realm that has been configured in the tomcat-users configuration file
+* this project also contains a context.xml file (src/main/webapp/META-INF/context.xml) which does the following:
+  * defines that the app uses a custom authentication using the JAAS framework : org.apache.catalina.realm.JAASRealm"
+  * the collection of users (REALM) is within the JAAS realm and handled by the app with appName=WebAppTcLogin
+* this appName is mapped to a context which is configured in the $JAVA_HOME/lib/security/java.security to point to the jaas.config file, in this file you will see that the WebAppTcLogin is mapped to the nl.microsoft.adalauth.AzureADLoginModule class.